Asset, Attractive Items and Inventory Management

 The Associate Director Financial Accounting & Systems is responsible for the development, compliance, monitoring and review of this Policy.
 He/She is are also responsible for putting in place systems and procedures to correctly account for the fixed assets of the University and for maintaining the Asset Register.

-Each Portfolio, Faculty or Section will maintain a local Attractive Items Register to record and receipt movement and disposal of non-consumable items of a portable and attractive nature.
+Each Portfolio, School or Section will maintain a local Attractive Items Register to record and receipt movement and disposal of non-consumable items of a portable and attractive nature.
 This register will be subject to an annual review by the Finance Directorate.

 Stock and Inventory control within the FedUni Living Directorate will be co-ordinated by the Director and the Associate Director, Financial Accounting & Systems.